Rollercoaster (Phineas and Ferb): Reception

 When originally aired on August 17, 2007, "Rollercoaster" peaked high ratings in several categories.
 The preview garnered a recorded amount of 10.8 million viewers.
 4.15 million were in the demographic of kids 6–11, while 4.20 million were in their teens 9–14 category.
 These high ratings lead to the episode being the second highest-rated telecast Disney Channel received in its recorded history.

 Related episodes

-The events of "Rollercoaster" would be revisited in the season 2 episode "Phineas and Ferb's Quantum Boogaloo", which sees a future adult version of Candace returning to the events of the episode in a time machine to help her present counterpart successfully bust Phineas and Ferb for the rollercoaster.
-However, this action led to a chain reaction that soon followed, turning the future version of Danville into a dystopian society led by subplot antagonist Dr. Heinz Doofenshmirtz.
+The events of "Rollercoaster" would be revisited in the season two episode "Phineas and Ferb's Quantum Boogaloo", which sees a future adult version of Candace returning to the events of the episode in a time machine to help her present counterpart successfully bust Phineas and Ferb for the rollercoaster.
+However, this action led to a chain reaction that soon followed, turning the future version of Danville into a dystopian society led by the subplot antagonist Dr. Heinz Doofenshmirtz.
 Later, the same Candace goes back into the past to stop the adult Candace from causing the disaster.

+The events of the episode would be remade in musical form in the season two episode "Rollercoaster: The Musical!".

 The Phineas and Ferb spin-off series Milo Murphy's Law episode "Murphy's Lard" references this episode; in a flashback, when the rollercoaster drops to the ground, it almost crushes Melissa, giving her a fear of rollercoasters.